xaviermignot/xaviermignot.github.io/_posts/2022-12-24-terraform-app-service-slots.md

 - The `infra`folder contains the Terraform files
 - The `.github/workflows` folder contains the GitHub Actions workflows

-> I took this demo as an opportunity to level-up my GitHub Actions skills but I won't focus on this, as everything can be done locally or from any CI/CD solution.
+> I took this demo as an opportunity to level-up my GitHub Actions skills but I won't focus on it, as everything can be done locally or from any CI/CD solution.
 {: .prompt-info }

 ### Provision resources, and deploy code in both slots